-As an added safety feature, your vehicle has been equipped with a Tire Pressure Monitoring System (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
-Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate all 4 tires to the proper pressure.
+As an added safety feature, your vehicle has been equipped with a Tire Pressure Monitoring System (TPMS) that illuminates a low tire pressure telltale when 1 or more of your tires is significantly underinflated.
+Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
-Underinflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.
+Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.